SAIT's exclusive caterer — Curated Catering powered by Hotel Arts

 Catering inquiries

-All catering inquiries can be emailed to SAITevents@hotelarts.ca or you can reach us by phone and connect with one of our Catering Coordinators at 403.210.5774.
+All catering inquiries can be emailed to SAITevents@hotelarts.ca, or you can reach us by phone at 403.210.5774 to connect with one of our Catering Coordinators.

 Event inquiries

-SAIT Conference Services is here to assist with the organization and logistics of events.
+SAIT Event Services is here to assist with the organization and logistics of events.
 This includes room bookings and setup/teardown of SAIT equipment, from catering drops to special events.
-Conference Services compiles all the necessary information to help ensure room reservations and subsequent services required are confirmed before your event.
+Event Services compiles all the necessary information to help ensure room reservations and subsequent services required are confirmed before your event.
 Please submit your room and services request as soon as the event details are confirmed.

 Visiting Campus